 Connecticut Psychiatric Malpractice Attorneys Serving Stamford, Danbury, Shelton, and Bridgeport Areas

-The medical malpractice law firm of Berkowitz and Hanna LLC represent patients who suffer injury as a result of negligent or unethical care by psychiatrists, psychotherapists and other mental health professionals in health care practices and facilities throughout the state of Connecticut.
+The medical malpractice legal team at Berkowitz Hanna represents patients who suffer injury as a result of negligent or unethical care by psychiatrists, psychotherapists and other mental health professionals in health care practices and facilities throughout the state of Connecticut.

 If you or someone you love has suffered harm because of the actions of a mental health professional, you may be eligible to pursue compensation for damages.
 Our Connecticut psychiatric malpractice attorneys represent individuals and families in psychiatric malpractice claims in Stamford, Danbury, Shelton, Bridgeport, and throughout Connecticut.
 To find out if you qualify to file a psychiatric malpractice claim, please contact us today.

 Types of Psychiatric Malpractice Claims

 When psychiatrists, psychotherapists, and other mental health professionals are negligent or careless, their actions can result in harm to their patients and others.
 This includes psychological harm resulting from inadequate or inappropriate mental health care as well as physical harm resulting from self-harm and physical attacks.
 The following are just some examples of psychiatric malpractice:

 - Failure to properly treat a mental health patient

 - Failure to prevent a patient from harming himself or others (even though the patient makes threats against himself or others)

 - Failure to provide adequate supervision over a patient

 - Engaging in verbal, physical, or sexual abuse of a patient

 - Causing emotional harm by ignoring, isolating, or verbally assaulting a patient